-While running Community Darkrooms, a public access photography facility at Syracuse University, Phil Block and Tom Bryan form Light Work.
+While running Community Darkrooms, a public access photography facility at Syracuse University, Phil Block and Tom Bryan from Light Work.
 The process of incorporating Light Work begins in March and is finally completed on August 28, when Light Work is officially recognized as a non-profit corporation in New York State.
 Light Work’s first artist program is a workshop by Les Krims from April 16 to 18.
 Light Work applies to the New York State Council on the Arts (NYSCA) for support and receives a $5,000 grant on October 4 for a series of exhibitions, workshops, and lectures.
 A hallway outside Community Darkrooms is converted into Light Work’s first gallery.

 Gallery Video Images, Andy Buck • Oletha, Bud McLouth • Soft Images, David Ruether • Solar Light Impressions, David Broda • Impaired Vision, Ben Levine • Cerebus, Karl Baden • Children I Know, Barbara Weiss • White Underpants, Arno Rafael Minkinnen Workshops Les Krims • David Ruether • Linda Connor • Peter Schlesinger • Burk Uzzle • Michael Spencer • Warren Wheeler (held at the New York State Fair) Lectures Ellen Manchester.

 Light Work is recognized by the IRS as a 501(c)(3) tax-exempt corporation.
 The organization is officially named Light Work Visual Studies, Inc.